crschnick/pdx_unlimiter/README.md

 ## Development

-To build this project, [JDK 15](https://openjdk.java.net/projects/jdk/15/) and gradle is required.
+To build this project, [JDK 16](https://openjdk.java.net/projects/jdk/16/) and gradle is required.
 You can build the gradle project with `gradlew build` or `gradlew.bat build`.
 For running, you can use `gradlew run`.

-To correctly run the Pdx-Unlimiter in a development environment, you can set the property `dataDir` in the `pdxu.properties` file to any directory such that your development environment does not interfere with your Pdx-Unlimiter installation data.
-If not set, the data directory of your Pdx-Unlimiter installation is used.
+You can use the generated file `pdxu.properties` to set some useful development options when needed.

 Any contribution is welcomed!
 There are no real formal contribution guidelines right now, they will maybe come later.